moshix/3270BBS/README.md

 Content Editing
 ---------------

-3270BBS contains its own Editor.
+3270BBS contains an Editor.
 The Editor allows to edit Topics, Posts, Notes, marketplace items, and Messages.
 The editor has a spelling checker which is augemented with mainframe world terms such as JCL, ABEND etc.

 Messages and Topics can be edited with these self-explanatory rendering tags: